Gorgeous foliage in dramatic colors make Stromanthe sanguinea a must-have for your indoor houseplant collection.

 This tropical beauty is seldom seen in nurseries and garden centers, but it's well worth seeking.

-Stromanthe sanguinea 'Triostar' is a popular cultivar for its stunning cream, white and green leaves with red undersides.
-'Tricolor' is splashed with cream, pink and green with red underneath.
+Stromanthe sanguinea 'Tricolor' is a popular cultivar for its stunning cream, white and green leaves with red undersides.
+'Triostar' is splashed with cream, pink and green with red underneath.

 Light: Bright light is essential for good leaf color.
-Put your plant where it'll get plenty of light, but protect plant from hot midday sun, which may cause brown scorch marks on leaves.
+Put your plant where it'll get plenty of light, but protect Stromanthe sanguinea from hot midday sun, which may cause brown scorch marks on leaves.

 Water: Allow top 1-inch (2.5 cm) to dry out before watering.
 Take care not to over-water -- soggy soil will cause Stromanthe sanguinea stems to collapse, and may lead to root rot.
 It's a good idea to use a pot with a drainage hole; water thoroughly, then empty drainage tray.
 Water less in winter, but don't allow the plant to dry out.

-Humidity: This tropical native wants at least 50% relative humidity.
-If the air is dry, especially in winter, use a cool-mist humidifier or pebble tray.
+Humidity: This tropical rain forest native wants at least 50% relative humidity.
+Brown leaf tips indicate the humidity is too low.
+Indoor air can become especially dry in winter; it a good idea to use a cool-mist humidifier near the plant.

 Temperature: Average to warm 65-80°F/18-27°C year-round.
 Stromanthe doesn't like big fluctuations, but will tolerate temps as low as 60°F/16°C in winter.
 Keep plant away from cold drafts from entryways or blasts from A/C or heat vents.

-Fertilizer: Feed once a month spring through fall with a balanced water-soluble fertilizer.
+Fertilizer: Feed once a month spring through fall with a balanced water-soluble houseplant fertilizer.
+Stop feeding in winter, when growth is slower.

 Propagation: Divide clumps in spring and pot them separately.